XMPro/Blueprints-Accelerators-Patterns/docs/collections/_blueprints/general-deployment-manager.md

 - Select Import Uploads and Appfiles where appropriate
 - Execute deployment to test Git integration

-### 6. Approve Pull Request in Git
+### 7. Approve Pull Request in Git

 Navigate to your Git Repository:

 - Identify your specific Pull Request by matching Solution and Base Version Name
 - Select the Pull Request, click Complete, leave the default selections checked, then click Complete Merge
 - Repeat this process for all packages in the solution
-- The exported solution will now be available to select in the Import Manager
+- The exported solution will now be available in the main branch to select in the Import Manager

-### 7. Verify Import Functionality
+### 8. Verify Import Functionality

 Test the import manager:

 - Navigate to the Import Manager page
 - Browse Git repository branches and solution.
 The defalut branch will be main, but non-merged branches are still selectable
 - Select the solution for import
+- Resolve any missing dependencies
 - Assign or create categories as required
-- Resolve any missing dependencies
+  - *Note: Category assignment will only reassign new entities.
+Existing entities are matched by Universal ID and version, retaining their current category/collection assignment.
+The category field is still required as there is no current way to tell what exists in the target env*
 - Configure collection mapping
 - Execute import to test full workflow

+## API Configuration

+### Import Size Limits

+The application enforces a 200MB size limit on imports to prevent timeout issues and ensure reliable import operations.

+### Export Timeout Settings

+Export operations include a configurable database timeout of 1 minute (3600ms) to handle large application exports.
+This timeout is set at the database command level to prevent export failures when processing complex applications with extensive dependencies.

 ## Troubleshooting